enobil/enobil.github.io/_posts/2022-07-27-proposal-start-writing-integration-tests.markdown

 * This allows issues to be discovered as quick as possible in the environments by making the change available as soon as possible as long as it is safe.
 * This allows devs to focus their time, effort and attention on productive work instead of manually triggering and tracking deployments, moving changes between environments for each change for each environment.

-# Integration Tests Are Simple
+# Integration Tests Are Simple Yet Extremely Effective

 When writing unit tests, a developer needs to consider what dependencies a class and function has.
 For each of those dependency classes, functions, refereneces, a developer needs to find how to mock them.
 Sometimes it will need mocking a function with a stub (mock function implementation) that is stateful.
 Sometimes it will require using a 'spy' construct to perform further verifications.
 All of these constructs are beneficial for the purpose of unit testing but also adds significant complexity when simply maintaining a codebase.